Graphite-Tattle/Tattle/README.md

 -----------------------------
 * Import .sql file to create database and tables

-* Download a copy of [bootstrap][bootstrap] and [Flourishlib][flourishlib]

-* bootstrap needs web accessible, and flourishlib should probably not be.

 * Create a session storage folder for flourishlib

-* Edit inc/config.php with the correct settings (Examples db password, flourishlib path)
+* Edit inc/config.php with the correct settings (Examples db password)

 * Setup cronjob to to run processor.php.
 This file can be run either as a cli or through the web server. (cli maybe required depending on your plugins and their required permissions)